US officials seek limits on "habitat" for imperiled species

 Legal observers said the Republican administration's two-sentence definition of habitat would limit what areas the government can designate as critical to a species' survival.

-Its declaration that habitat includes areas with “existing attributes" appears to rule land or water needing restoration work or areas that could become suitable in the future as climate change forces species to relocate, said J.B.
+Its declaration that habitat includes areas with “existing attributes" appears to rule out land or water needing restoration work or sites that could become suitable in the future as climate change forces species to relocate, said J.B.
 Ruhl with Vanderbilt University Law School.

 “To me, they are clearly trying to rule out restoration and climate change,” Ruhl said.